whisthq/whist/protocol/README.md

 #### Unit Testing

 The protocol currently uses gtest to create and execute unit tests for the `protocol` repository.
-To add tests for the `protocol` module, add tests to the `ProtocolTest.cpp` file in the test folder.
+To add tests for the `protocol` module, add tests to the `protocol_test.cpp` file in the test folder.

 To run all unit tests, recompile the protocol by going into the `protocol/build` directory and running `make -j`.
 This is assuming you have already ran `cmake -S .. -B .` from the Building the Protocol